Gadzhi Kharkharov

 Retool Agents

-Retool Agents are autonomous AI “workers” you build in Retool that use LLM reasoning to take actions — they call your APIs/queries/workflows, make decisions (or ask humans), and execute tasks end-to-end.
+Retool Agents are autonomous AI workers that use LLM reasoning to call your APIs, run queries/workflows, make decisions (or escalate to humans), and execute end-to-end tasks.

 I’ve worked on various prototypes exploring different IDE concepts for building and debugging Retool apps.
 Some of these experiments have influenced the final product, while others remain as explorations.